Company Formation in Spain

 - Is there any advantage to registering the company in the Canary Islands?

 What are the costs?

 You can either choose our flat fee of 1200€ for company formation, or choose our offer of free company formation when you pay one year of our accounting service (3155€).
-For both options, our fee includes all the costs to fully create and register your sociedad limitada.
-The notary fee, mercantile registry fee, stamp duty, and name certificate are all paid by us.
+For both options, all the costs to fully create and register your sociedad limitada are included.
+The notary fee, mercantile registry fee, stamp duty, and name certificate are paid by us.

 Note that when you form a company in Spain, there are accounting and tax filing obligations.
 Keep this in mind when adding up the costs of establishing a company in Spain.

 Once you have your NIE, the following chart shows the time scale for the company to be fully established.
 However, if your company requirements fulfill the new regulations, then we can establish the company in one day.
 Please contact us for more information.